Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: SGWB templates from cosmic strings

 where $H_0 =100 h\,\rm{km/s/Mpc} \simeq 1.44\times 10^{-42} \ {\rm GeV} $ is the expansion rate measured today, $h=0.678$, $\Omega_r\simeq 9.2\times 10^{-5}$ for radiation, $\Omega_m \simeq 0.31$ for matter, and $\Omega_\Lambda\simeq 0.69$ for dark energy.
 The correction factor

 addresses the deviation from the naive $T\propto a^{-1}$ relation dictated by entropy conservation, and represents the dependence on the effective number of relativistic degrees of freedom (DoF): $g_*$ for energy and $g_{*S}$ for entropy.
-Here we will adopt the parametrization of the time evolution of $g_*$ and $g_{*S}$ in the Standard Model (SM) of particle physics given by \texttt{micrOMEGAs\_3.6.9.2}~\cite{Belanger:2014vza}.
+Here we will adopt the parametrization of the time evolution of $g_*$ and $g_{*S}$ in the Standard Model (SM) of particle physics using the Gondolo--Gelmini equation of state~\cite{GONDOLO1991145} as implemented in \texttt{micrOMEGAs5.0}~\cite{Belanger:2018ccd}.
 While it is possible to make other choices for the various inputs to the expansion history while remaining within ``standard'' cosmology, these choices have only a minor impact on the SGWB generated by cosmic string; see, however, sections~\ref{subsec:modelI-II-nonstandard}, \ref{ssec:mod-pre-bbn} for the effects of more significant changes to this standard history.